ahermant/vue-msal-browser/README.md

 The following methods have been added to the msal-browser original methods

-1. getSilentToken method
+**1. getSilentToken method**
-Parameters:
+* Parameters:
     * Type: object - MSAL user account object
     * Type: Array - Graph scopes

-Usage:
+* Usage:
     Grab a token silently for a given user and scope and return an access token object as a response.
 Redirect the user to the login if it fails.

-Example:
+* Example:
     `let graphTokenResponse = await msalInstance.getSilentToken(newTokenResponse.account, msalInstance.config.graph.scopes);`

-2. callMSGraph method
+**2. callMSGraph method**
-Parameters:
+* Parameters:
     * Type: string - Microsoft graph endpoint
     * Type: string - Azure zccess token

-Usage:
+* Usage:
     Allows to use the access token retrieved by the main msalInstance to call MSGraph

-Example:
+* Example:
     `let graphResponse = await msalInstance.callMSGraph(msalInstance.config.graph.url, graphTokenResponse.accessToken);`

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.